loopwerk/.github/profile/README.md

 A good app is like a mechanical
-watch: lots of moving parts all working together to creae a beautiful and simple interface.
+watch: lots of moving parts all working together to create a beautiful and simple interface.